osrf/gazebo_tutorials/drcsim_visualization/tutorial.md

 ### Visualizing the Robot model

 Now instead of the black screen, we want to actually visualize information.
 At the bottom of the 'Displays' group, you'll find buttons 'Add', 'Remove', 'Rename' for adding items to visualize, removing items and renaming them.
-Let's first add the robot model, so click 'Add' and scroll to 'rviz > Robot Model' and click 'OK'.
+Let's first add the robot model, so click 'Add' and scroll to 'rviz > RobotModel' and click 'OK'.
 It should now look like the display below.

 [[file:files/robot_model_2.7.png|640px]]

 We now need to tell rviz which fixed frame we want to use.
-In the 'Displays' group, under the '.Global Options' item, click the frame label next to 'Fixed Frame'.
+In the 'Displays' group, under the 'Global Options' item, click the frame label next to 'Fixed Frame'.
 Type in or select '/pelvis'.
 You should now see your robot model from a distance.

 **TODO: imu_link is in error (no transform to pelvis)**